rubillionaire/tabular-archive/readme.md

 # tabular-archive

-A node.js module and CLI that encodes a CSV into a compressed archive, and a browser module for reading slices of the archive.
+A node.js module and CLI that encodes a CSV into a compressed archive, and a browser module for reading rows of data from the archive.
+Rows of data can be read out individually, or with a start and end range.
+If the encoding process is provided with a function to determine an ID value for each row, then rows can be read from the archive based on the ID of a row, and optionally with a surrounding page of rows.

+Data values are encoded with the [`protocol-buffer-encodings`](https://github.com/mafintosh/protocol-buffers-encodings) module, and subsequently gzip'd with [`fflate`](https://github.com/101arrowz/fflate).

 The motivation for this project was to support creating an HTML table of data without reading the entire CSV into memory.
 An expression of gratitude for the network and not using more than needed.
 A sentiment encountered while doing volunteer spatial analysis work for the [Open Redcedar Dieback Analyses](https://jmhulbert.github.io/open/redcedar/).
 This code powers the data fetching of the interactive data explorer of the [Distance to Waterways Analysis](https://jmhulbert.github.io/open/redcedar/analyses/distance-to-waterways/) that I produced.
 The source code of which lives [here](https://github.com/rubillionaire/open/tree/main/redcedar/analyses/distance-to-waterways/web-explorer).